Donders-Institute/bidscoin/README.rst

 ::

-   Are you a Python programmer with an interest in BIDS who knows all about GE and / or Philips data?
+   Are you a Python programmer with an interest in BIDS who knows about GE and / or Philips data?
    Are you experienced with parsing stimulus presentation log-files?
 Or do you have ideas to improve this toolkit or its documentation?
 Have you come across bugs?
-Then you are highly encouraged to provide feedback or contribute to this project on https://github.com/Donders-Institute/bidscoin.
+In any case, you are highly encouraged to provide feedback or contribute to this project on https://github.com/Donders-Institute/bidscoin.

 Note:
 -----